LearnOnDemandSystems/docs/guides/idl/idlv3.md

 explanatory content to provide context, background information, tips, cautions, and other useful and relevant information.
 Additionally, visual elements such as screenshots and videos can add clarity and reduce the likelihood of error on the part of the user.
-The IDL platform has the ability to include text and visual content in a way that ensures the focus remains on the lab tasks and the context in which those tasks occur.
+The IDL (legacy) platform has the ability to include text and visual content in a way that ensures the focus remains on the lab tasks and the context in which those tasks occur.